chavid/MyDevTools/README.md

 # Files in other subdirectories

 * `Dockerfile` : docker recipe.
-* `image.txt` : name to be given to the docker image.
+* `Dockertag` : name to be given to the docker image.

 # Quick and dirty recipes for `oval`